What if my child needs medication?

 What if my child has an accident at school?

-In the event of a minor injury, your child will be treated by a qualified first aider and you will receive a letter or phone call giving details of the injury and the treatment.
+In the event of a minor injury, your child will be treated by a qualified first aider and you will receive a dojo message or phone call giving details of the injury and the treatment.

 For more serious injuries, your child may need to be taken to hospital.
 It is vitally important that we have your correct telephone number and the names of other emergency contacts in case we are not able to reach you.